rishabhgpt/multiwall/README.md

 multiwall
 ====================

-A set of bash shell scripts to periodically download and change wallpaper according to user's choice.
+A bash shell script to periodically download and change wallpaper according to user's choice.

 Currently Supported Sites
 =========================